-Each investor will be provided with an Offering Circular, including the Issuer's financial statements audited by an independent auditor upon request.
-A written notice is sent at least semi-annually to each noteholder showing the principal and interest balance of each of the noteholder's Notes.
+Each Certificate holder will be provided with an Offering Circular, including the Issuer's financial statements audited by an independent auditor upon request.
+A written notice is sent at least semiannually to each Certificate holder showing the principal and interest balance of each of the holder's Certificates.